-Doing so may cause malfunctions or damage the LCD monitor.
+Doing so may cause malfunctions or damage the screen.

-- When putting the camera in your bag, ensure that hard objects do not come into contact with the LCD monitor. - Do not attach accessories to the strap.
+- When putting the camera in your bag, ensure that hard objects do not come into contact with the screen. - Do not attach accessories to the strap.

-Doing so may cause malfunctions or damage the LCD monitor.
+Doing so may cause malfunctions or damage the screen.